kj4tmp/gatorcat/README.md

 ### zig annoyances

-1. Cannot tell if my tests have run or not (even with --summary all)
+1. Cannot tell if my tests have run or not (even with --summary all) !!!!!!!!!!!!!!!!!!
 2. Packed structs are not well described in the language reference
 3. Where to I look for the implementation of flags.parse? root.zig?
 I don't know where anything is!
 4. Cannot have arrays in packed structs.
 (See SM and FMMU structs).
-5. For loops over slices / arrays: I have to loop up the syntax every time.
+5. For loops over slices / arrays: I have to look up the syntax every time.
 6. Bitcasting packed structs can circumvent enum safety. <https://github.com/ziglang/zig/issues/21372>

 ### zig wins